-FUNDING AREAS: Arts & culture, community needs, education & youth, and health
+FUNDING AREAS: Arts & culture, community needs, education & youth, health

-IP TAKE: This foundation’s support is quite broad, as long as it’s serving the residents of Alabama.
-There’s been a big push for education support at all levels lately though, which makes this a key Southeast funder to know.
+IP TAKE: This foundation’s support is quite broad, as long as it serves the residents of Alabama.
+There has been a big push for education support at all levels lately though, which makes this a key Southeast funder to know.

-The foundation’s current priority areas are arts and culture, community needs, education and youth, and health.
-It supports arts and culture groups with capital needs and prefers to fund organizations it’s already worked with.
+The foundation’s current priority funding areas are arts and culture, community needs, education and youth, and health.
+It supports arts and culture groups with capital needs and prefers to fund organizations it has already worked with.
 Projects that preserve green space, increase access to nature, and support historic preservation are also considered for these grants.
 A significant part of the foundation’s community needs grants are focused on local veterans, of which Alabama has about 400,000, about eight percent of the population.
-Otherwise, these grants go towards programs for job training, entrepreneurship, community revitalization and leadership training.
+Otherwise, these grants go towards programs for job training, entrepreneurship, community revitalization, and leadership training.

-The Daniel Foundation gives to education and youth development causes for the pre-K to grade 12 demographic, often supporting public libraries, preschools, public school advocacy, youth mentoring, summer learning, and career and college readiness.
-Within the realm of higher education, it gives to colleges and universities in Alabama.
+The Daniel Foundation supports education and youth development causes for the pre-K to grade 12 demographic, often supporting public libraries, preschools, public school advocacy, youth mentoring, summer learning, and career and college readiness.
+Within the realm of higher education, it makes grants to colleges and universities in Alabama.
 The foundation is also very interested in addressing Alabama's very high obesity rates and low rank in overall healthiness, compared to other states.
-Foundation health grants go towards cost-effective prevention, healthy eating, and exercise.
+Foundation health grants support cost-effective prevention, healthy eating, and exercise.
 It also occasionally considers requests for medical research and mental health.

-To apply for a grant, you’ll first need to submit a letter of intent, and there are typically three grant cycles per year.
+To apply for a grant, grant seekers will first need to submit a letter of intent, and there are typically three grant cycles per year.
 Letters of intent can be emailed to email@example.com.
 Multi-year grants are typically only awarded to groups that have worked with the funder before, and startup organizations are considered by invitation only.
-You must operate in Alabama and serve residents of the state to be considered for a Daniel Foundation grant.
+Grant seekers must operate in Alabama and serve residents of the state to be considered for a Daniel Foundation grant.

 General questions can be directed to the four-member, Birmingham-based staff at 205-874-3523 or individually via email.